Advocacy and Support

 - STUDENT RESPONSIBILITIES

-- Self-identify as a qualified person with a disability.
+- Self-identify as a qualified person with a disability by completing a Request for Access form.

-- Provide documentation of the disability to the disability services office as needed.
+- Provide documentation of a disability to DAR as needed.

 - Accept responsibility for your successful education.
 This includes maintaining satisfactory academic levels, attending classes, completing assignments, behaving appropriately and communicating regularly with the appropriate office and/or individual regarding specific needs.